simonw/llm/docs/help.md

   --help  Show this message and exit.

 Commands:
-  edit  Edit the specified prompt template using the default $EDITOR list  List available prompt templates path  Output the path to the templates directory show  Show the specified prompt template
+  list*  List available prompt templates edit   Edit the specified prompt template using the default $EDITOR path   Output the path to the templates directory show   Show the specified prompt template
 ```
 #### llm templates list --help
 ```